Yehoram Ulman: Other activities

 Ulman supplied written testimony to court on behalf of Jaron Chester, who was accused of money laundering for an alleged Sydney organised crime family.
 While the organised communal leadership distanced themselves from Chester, Ulman testified as a character witness and called Chester a "very fine boy."

 Ulman was one of the signatories to a letter to the Prime Minister opposing marriage equality, even in the secular context.
 The other Jewish signatories were fellow Sydney Beth Din member, Moshe Gutnick and senior rabbi on the Melbourne Beth Din, Mordechai Gutnick.
 In a submission to the Senate inquiry into same sex marriage, to which Ulman was a signatory, homosexuality was compared to adultery, incest and bestiality.

+In 2020, Ulman advocated for using Hydroxychloroquine to treat COVID-19, saying that it had "saved thousands".

+After the 2025 Bondi Beach shooting, during which his son-in-law Rabbi Eli Schlanger was murdered, Ulman said "hatred for Zionism is hatred for the Jewish people" and that those who attack us are "animals who look like humans".

 He is responsible for Kosher IVF in a number of cities across the globe including, Chicago, NY, Caracas, Panama and others.

 Ulman's knowledge and expertise is viewed highly in the Chabad communities around the world.
 He is a reference point for family purity, organ tissue donation, as well as running an international institute for Dayanut.
 He has also taken a stance in favour of medicinal marijuana, and is publicly in favour of reporting child sexual abuse.

 Ulman is the Jewish Chaplain for the NSW corrections serving all Jewish inmates with their religious needs including: attending court hearings, supplying references, organising packages and meals for the holidays.

 Ulman has published a collection of some of his halachic cases in a book titled "Milishkas Hadarom".